bucs110SPRING23/portfolio-allieamp/ch10/final/README.md

     https://www.youtube.com/watch?v=-oPuGc05Lxs

 ## MISCELLANEOUS COMMENTS *(anything else you would like the grader to know)*
-    Thank you so much for being so patient and kind with us begginers!
+    Thank you so much for being so patient with us this has been a great semester!